hapax/hapax.github.io/assets/teaching.md

 ---

 **August 13, 2019.** *In the 21st century, higher-order mathematical
-  skills are more important than ever before.
+  skills are more important, across a range of disciplines and problems, than ever before.
 How do we stop alienating students, and plug some of the holes in the pipeline?
-By making maths interesting!
-This calls for collaboration between practicing scientists and educators.*
+I propose that we make maths interesting!
+This calls for more collaboration between practicing scientists and educators.*

 ## Stuck in the scrubland